Eric Braeden: Career

 He starred in the 1969 Western 100 Rifles with Raquel Welch, Burt Reynolds, and Jim Brown (noted for the first big-screen interracial love scene between Welch and Brown), once again playing a villainous German military officer opposite Fernando Lamas.
 This was his last credit under his birth name.

 His starring role in the movie Colossus: The Forbin Project (1970), was when he first took the stage name of Eric Braeden.
-Lew Wasserman of Universal Pictures told him that no one would be allowed to star in an American film if he or she had a German name.
+Lew Wasserman of Universal Pictures told him that no one would be allowed to star in an American film with a German name.
 After much thought, he took the name Braeden from his hometown of Bredenbek.

 His other movie appearances in the 1970s included the role of Dr. Otto Hasslein in Escape from the Planet of the Apes (1971), and that of the arrogant but formidable race-car driver, Bruno von Stickle, in Walt Disney's 1977 Herbie Goes to Monte Carlo.
 Throughout the 1970s, he also guest-starred in a variety of television shows, including The Six Million Dollar Man, Wonder Woman, and The Mary Tyler Moore Show, and also appeared in several episodes of the long-running CBS Western series Gunsmoke.